elvis-epx/LoRaMaDoR/README.md

 LoRa CRC protection would discard lots of packets.
 Software-level FEC code seems to be the best solution.

-## Telnet CLI
+## Console via Telnet

+The console can be operated via Telnet.
+This is more convenient e.g. when the Arduino is far away, perhaps positioned in a good antenna spot.
+This is possible because ESP32 TTGO has built-in support for Wi-Fi and TCP/IP.

-The terminal can be accessed using a Telnet client.
-You just have to configure the WiFi, using the commands !ssid, !password, then !reset and check the connection messages to see if it is all Ok.
-Type !wifi to get the network status.
+You just need to enter your network details in LoRaMaDoR via serial console, using the commands !ssid and !password.
+Then !reset and check the console for connection messages to confirm the network configuration is ok.
+Use the !wifi command to get the detailed status.

-You can open the Telnet session using the IP (shown in !wifi).
-Bonjour (mDNS) is supported, so you can try using the name e.g. FIXMEE-1.local or fixmee-1.local instead of the IP.
+The console and the !wifi command shows the IP address.
+But LoRaMaDoR also supports Bonjour (mDNS).
+For example, if callsign is configured to ABCDEF-1, the network name will be ABCDEF-1.local or abcdef-1.local (it is case-insensitive).

-Then a Telnet client is connected, the serial terminal is disabled, though it still shows some messages related to Wi-Fi disconnection and reconnection.
-All other messages, including debug messages, are redirected to the Telnet client while the connection is open.
+While a Telnet client is connected, the serial console is silenced (save for Wi-Fi disconnection messages) and does not accept input.
+Once the Telnet connection is closed, the serial console is reenabled.